 The only less expensive option, is doing it yourself – I have some DIY templates that are useful for that, where I teach you where to sort the best fonts and artwork, and you can use my tools to put it together.
 But your cover is super important.
 You probably spent a long time working on your book, and you’re probably prepared to spend more time and money marketing it.
 The cover will make the biggest difference out of everything you try, so get it right.
 It needs to communicate your genre, not your story.

 Some of the designers listed here will probably be pushing up their prices soon, expect to pay $300~$600 for quality book cover design and closer to $1000 for complete fantasy art with heavy digital overpainting and detail work.

 You can find budget deals, especially for simple covers.
 But keep in mind, a good book cover is 95% of your marketing effort and expense.
 Don’t go cheap on a cover so you can spend more on book marketing or promotion.

 On the other hand: it’s entirely possible to overpay for a cover that is well-designed, but doesn’t sell books.
 Before you invest or hire a designer, make sure you learn the basics so you know what to ask, who to hire and what kind of cover your book actually needs (don’t just hire a designer to make “your vision” – your inexperience can be costly).

 After designing books for over a decade, I put together a short guide that will help you get the cover your book deserves.

-Need a cover now?
+Need a book cover designer now?

 These designers are reliably good and have fast turnaround.